 The students are, in groups of five, expected to write a financing plan for an optional start-up firm.
 The company should be unlisted, be less than 10 years old and have a maximum yearly revenue of 20 mSEK.
 The students need to identify their own cases.
 The plan could include, for example: a summary of the business and the market it operates in, a financial assessment, for what purpose financing is searched for and level of capital requirements, possible financial source options, possible valuation methods and a valuation.
 During the last session, students are expected to present their plans.

 For all course assessments the valuation of quality will be based on, e.g., the comprehensiveness and quality of written documents, to what extent the students show a good understanding of key terms and concepts, to what extent arguments and numbers are well-founded and justified, to what extent oral presentations or written documents comes out as an appropriate and convincing, etc.

 Attendance is mandatory.

 The course is offered within the framework of the Stockholm School of Entrepreneurship.

-Responsible institution: Stockholm School of Economics (SSE).
+Responsible institution: Stockholm University (SU).